-- Gifts of securities that are subject to restrictions or buy-sell agreements.
+- Gifts of securities that are subject to restrictions or buy-sell agreements

-- Documents naming BCC as trustee or requiring BCC to act in any fiduciary capacity.
+- Documents naming BCC as trustee or requiring BCC to act in any fiduciary capacity

-- Gifts requiring BCC to assume financial or other obligations.
+- Gifts requiring BCC to assume financial or other obligations

-- Transactions with potential conflicts of interest.
+- Transactions with potential conflicts of interest

 Restrictions on Gifts

-BCC will not accept gifts that (a) would result in BCC violating its corporate charter, (b) would result in BCC losing its status as an IRS § 501(c)(3) not-for-profit organization, (c) are too difficult or too expensive to administer in relation to their value, (d) would result in any unacceptable consequences for BCC, or (e) are for purposes outside BCC’s mission.
+BCC will not accept gifts that (a) would result in BCC violating its corporate charter, (b) would result in BCC losing its status as an IRS § 501(c)(3) not-for-profit organization, (c) are too difficult or too expensive to administer in relation to their value, (d) would result in any unacceptable consequences for BCC, or (e) are for purposes outside the BCC mission.

 Gifts Generally Accepted Without Review

-- Cash gifts are acceptable (and appreciated) in any form, including by check, money order, credit card, or on-line via the organization’s website.
+- Cash gifts are acceptable (and appreciated) in any form, including by check, money order, credit card, or online via the organization’s website.

 - Marketable securities may be transferred electronically to BCC’s account maintained at its brokerage firm or delivered physically with the transferor’s endorsement or signed stock power (with appropriate signature guarantees) attached.

 - All marketable securities will be sold promptly upon receipt unless otherwise directed by the Board of Directors Finance Committee.
-In some cases marketable securities may be restricted, for example, by applicable securities laws or the terms of the proposed gift; in such instances, the decision whether to accept the restricted securities shall be made by the Gift Acceptance Committee.
+In some cases, marketable securities may be restricted, for example, by applicable securities laws or the terms of the proposed gift; in such instances, the decision whether to accept the restricted securities shall be made by the Gift Acceptance Committee.

 Bequests and Beneficiary Designations

-Specifically: Revocable Trusts, Life Insurance Policies, Commercial Annuities and Retirement Plans
+Specifically: Revocable Trusts, Life Insurance Policies, Commercial Annuities, and Retirement Plans

-- Donors may also name BCC as the beneficiary under trusts, life insurance policies, commercial annuities and retirement plans.
+- Donors may also name BCC as the beneficiary under trusts, life insurance policies, commercial annuities, and retirement plans.